-Over Year 11, students continue to focus on key elements of GCSE Drama.
-They are given exposure to examples of professional theatre and analytical skills are developed around these.
+Over Year 10, students are given introductions to and assessments in relation to key elements of GCSE Drama.
+They are given early exposure to examples of professional theatre and analytical skills are developed around these.
 Students are also asked to focus on their own practical skills and the processes of observing professional drama and creating their own are interleaved as much as possible.